jaypatel1210/ng_Travelgram/README.md

 Used firebase email, password to sign up/in User.
 After successfully signin user can upload a post regarding their travel story.
 User can see their post as well as another posts. also, they can like and dislike other's posts.

+Used Firebase Realtime DB to store User Details and Post Details.
+Used Firebase Storage to Store Images.
 Used image compression for uploading smaller size images.

 Try it @ https://jaypatel1210.github.io/ng_Travelgram/